franck35410/practice-flexible-engine/discovering_the_api/readme.md

 $ terraform apply -auto-approve
 ```

-When infrastructure is ready, you can edit file to change name of a resource or an IP or anything.
+The deployed infrastructure is described in ".tf" file.
+If you want, you can edit the file to change a parameter like a name or an IP.
 After each change you need to reapply, it will show you the change : edition, deletion, deletion with re-creation, etc.
 ```shell
 $ terraform apply -auto-approve
 ```